 Frequently asked questions

-The personal possessions limit is £1500 per insured person, the single article limit is £300 and the valuables limit is £300 in total.
-Remember, if you have a Discoverer policy, the personal possessions limit is £1000 per insured person, up to £300 for single articles and up to £300 for valuables.
-There are limits in the personal possessions and valuable sections that may not be enough for expensive items such as jewellery and photographic or video equipment.
+The personal belongings limit is £1500 per insured person, the single article limit is £300 and the valuables limit is £300 in total.
+Remember, if you have a Discoverer policy, the personal belongings limit is £1000 per insured person, up to £300 for single articles and up to £300 for valuables.
+The limits in the personal belongings section that may not be enough for expensive items such as jewellery and photographic or video equipment.
 However, you can usually insure these items separately under the ‘All Risks’ extension of your home insurance.